Sexual dysfunction: Males

 Several decades ago, the medical community believed most sexual dysfunction cases were related to psychological issues.
-Although this may be true for a portion of men, the vast majority of cases have now been identified to have a physical cause or correlation.
+Although this may be true for a portion of men, the vast majority of cases have now been identified to have a physical cause or a correlation.
 If the sexual dysfunction is deemed to have a psychological component or cause, psychotherapy can help.
 Situational anxiety arises from an earlier bad incident or lack of experience, and often leads to development of fear towards sexual activity and avoidance which enters a cycle of increased anxiety and desensitization of the penis.
 In some cases, erectile dysfunction may be due to marital disharmony.
 Marriage counseling sessions are recommended in this situation.

 Lifestyle changes such as discontinuing tobacco smoking or substance use can also treat some types of ED.
 Several oral medications like Viagra, Cialis, and Levitra have become available to alleviate ED and have become first line therapy.
 These medications provide an easy, safe, and effective treatment solution for approximately 60% of men.
 In the rest, the medications may not work because of wrong diagnosis or chronic history.

 Another type of medication that is effective in roughly 85% of men is called intracavernous pharmacotherapy, which involves injecting a vasodilator drug directly into the penis to stimulate an erection.
 This method has an increased risk of priapism if used in conjunction with other treatments, and localized pain.

 Premature ejaculations are treated by behavioural techniques Squeeze technique and Stop Start Technique.
 In Squeeze technique the area between head and shaft of penis is pressed using index finger and thumb just before ejaculation.
 In Stop Start Technique the male partner stops having sexual intercourse just before ejaculation and waits for the sense of ejaculation to pass away.
 Both Techniques are repeated many times.

 When conservative therapies fail, are an unsatisfactory treatment option, or are contraindicated for use, the insertion of a penile implant may be selected by the patient.
 Technological advances have made the insertion of a penile implant a safe option for the treatment of ED, which provides the highest patient and partner satisfaction rates of all available ED treatment options.

 Pelvic floor physical therapy has been shown to be a valid treatment for men with sexual problems and pelvic pain.

 The 2020 guidelines from the American College of Physicians support the discussion of testosterone treatment in adult men with age-related low levels of testosterone who have sexual dysfunction.
 They recommend yearly evaluation regarding possible improvement and, if none, to discontinue testosterone; intramuscular treatments should be considered rather than transdermal treatments due to costs and since the effectiveness and harm of either method is similar.
 Testosterone treatment for reasons other than possible improvement of sexual dysfunction may not be recommended.